MrOrange1992/SparkML/README.md

 https://www.ncdc.noaa.gov/cdo-web/search

 ## Results
-The results and outputs of the implementations can be found as corresponding .txt files in ./results.
+The results and outputs of the implementations can be found as markdown files in ./results.